Leven, Fife: Economic activity

-The main road through Fife, the A92, bypasses this area of Fife, the 4th largest conurbation, whereas Dunfermline, Kirkcaldy and Glenrothes all have good road and rail connections.
+The main road through Fife, the A92, bypasses this area of Fife, the 4th largest conurbation, whereas Dunfermline, Kirkcaldy and Glenrothes all have good road connections.
 Leven is linked to Kirkcaldy by the A915 Standing Stane Road and Methil to Kirkcaldy through Dysart and East/West Wemyss.
 It also has a fast road link to Glenrothes on the A915 that continues on to St Andrews.

 Very little remains in the way of major employment since the closure of the coal mining industry.
-The major employers now is the drinks manufacturer Diageo which has its main bottling plant in the town, and one of the largest distilleries in the world at Cameron Bridge, near Windygates, supermarket companies Sainsbury's, Lidl and Aldi which trade from large stores located throughout the town.
+The major employers now are the drinks manufacturer Diageo, which has its main bottling plant in the town, and one of the largest distilleries in the world at Cameron Bridge, near Windygates; and supermarket companies Sainsbury's, Lidl and Aldi, which trade from large stores located throughout the town.

 Education

 Currently, the town is home to three primary schools.
 Two of which are non-denominational - Mountfleurie and Parkhill and the other being denominational - St Agatha's.

 Parkhill Primary School which serves the centre of the town opened in 1910, initially as an infant school before accepting primary school pupils in 1957.
 Mountfleurie Primary School, on the other hand, opened in 1957 with an infant department in 1974.
 The school also has a speech and language class which officially started in 1990.
 St Agatha's RC Primary School which dates from 1975, following a re-location from Methil, Fife has a catchment area stretching from East Wemyss to Lower Largo.

 For Secondary schooling, most children within Leven will go to Levenmouth Academy.
 Previously, students would attend either Kirkland or Buckhaven high schools but these schools were merged to form Levenmouth Academy.